Validated Patterns

 Description of each component:

-• Data Set: The data set contains the data used for training and evaluating the model we will build in this demo.
+• Data Set: The dataset contains the data used for training and evaluating the model built in this tutorial.
+The dataset is sourced from the github.com/rh-aiservices-bu/fraud-detection

-• Application interface: This is the interface used to run predictions with the model.
-In our case, we will build a visual interface (interactive app) using Gradio and let it load the model from the MLFlow model registry.
+• Application interface: This interface runs predictions with the model.
+This pattern includes a visual interface (interactive application) built with Gradio that loads the model from Minio.

 mfd reference architecture